 If you are seeing half a black screen on your Samsung TV, or you know that the backlight is working but you have no picture, then this is most likely not a backlight issue, but is instead a problem with the timing control or t-con board, and specifically is often a sign that there is a failure of the LVDS cable connecting the T-Con board to the display panel itself.

 To access the boards, first remove the back panel.
-If you’re not confident doing this, then now is the time to get an expert in.
+If you’re not confident doing this, then now is the time to get an expert.
 Otherwise:

 - Place your TV face down on a large table or workbench.
 Make sure there is nothing that can scratch the screen on your work surface.